Linfield College // July 7-9, 2017

-If you are looking for specifics on this year’s event, click here for the Ride Guide.
+If you are looking for specifics on the 2017 event, click here for the Ride Guide.

 Two days that will make your whole summer.
 Bring your friends.
 Bring your neighbors.
 Bring your family.
 Bring your bikes.
 Everyone is welcome for Cycle Oregon’s two-day bike bash!
 Linfield College campus is home base for a weekend of great rides, live tunes, and activities galore.
 Choose from a short, medium or long route through wine country, then camp under the stars or crash in the dorms.
 It’s two-wheeled fun for everyone!

 Ride Like a Wildcat

 Kicking off your weekend of free-wheeling bike fun, choose from three routes that all start from the Linfield College campus in McMinnville and follow the general contours of the South Yamhill River.
 The first 7 miles are shared by all, and then short route riders take a shortcut home.
 The medium and long routes head to Sheridan, where the long route riders tack on an additional loop that features a good dose of climbing.
 From Sheridan, both routes loop back across the river as they head for home.
 When you get back to campus, prepare to switch from cycle-mode to party-mode, as the fun and festivities will be well underway.